RiyaDevelops/git-github-notes/README.md

 ### 9. Open text editor and add some files

-- There is a shorcut to open current working directory in visual studio code
+- There is a shortcut to open current working directory in visual studio code
 ```bash
 #this command will open visual studio code from the terminal
 code .